GaloisInc/saw-script/doc/manual/manual.md

 analyzing them anew.
 This enables us to reason about much larger and more complex systems than otherwise possible.

-The `llvm_verify` and `jvm_verify` functions return values of type `CrucibleMethodSpec` and `JVMMethodSpec`, respectively.
-These values are opaque objects that internally contain both the information provided in the associated `JVMSetup` or `LLVMSetup` blocks and the results of the verification process.
+The `llvm_verify`, `jvm_verify`, and `mir_verify` functions return values of
+type `CrucibleMethodSpec`, `JVMMethodSpec`, and `MIRMethodSpec`, respectively.
+These values are opaque objects that internally contain both the information provided in the associated `LLVMSetup`, `JVMSetup`, or `MIRSetup` blocks, respectively, and the results of the verification process.

 Any of these `MethodSpec` objects can be passed in via the third argument of the `..._verify` functions.
 For any function or method